About the author

 I have lived with fibromyalgia for about 40 years.
 I live in a coastal city in Eastern Canada subjected to dampness and difficult weather conditions which aggravate fibromyalgia and chronic fatigue.
 I experience chronic pain and like most women who are often not believed I wonder at the audacity of those who think that since fibromyalgia is not visible it does not exist.
 Ah!
 But I no longer believe that fibromyalgia is totally hopeless and I am currently working on a program that is helping me understand the nature of my pain and how best to increase my mobility and turn my life around.
 It is an on-going journey, a work in progress.

-The result is a book Women and Fibromyalgia: Living with an Invisible Dis-ease , published by iUniverse, which can be ordered through any bookstore.
+The result is two books: Women and Fibromyalgia: Living with an Invisible Dis-ease, and Fibromyalgia: Unravelling the Mysteries of the Dis-ease, both published by iUniverse, and can be ordered here.